Tim Martineau is a Reader in Human Resources Management (HRM) at LSTM and leads a team working on health workforce issues.

 Editorial Board of International Journal of Human Resources for Health.

-PhD students (current)
+PhD students (recent)

 - Shridhar Kadam: Factors influencing the performance of district health managers and its effect on performance of district health system in Odisha, India